With Professor Thomas Frauenfelder

 Professor Frauenfelder: We found that radiologists were able to review cases much more efficiently and safely with this type of display, especially the young residents.
 Since there was limited scientific data on the use of the software, we decided to conduct a study to confirm ClearRead CT accuracy and efficiency.

 For the study, we created vessel-suppressed reconstructions of 100 patients’ contrast-enhanced chest CTs using ClearRead CT.
-The two sets of images were read by two groups of three radiologists, finding that vessel-suppressed CTs had 21% greater nodule detection rates, much higher interreader-agreement rates, and significantly shorter average read times.
+The two sets of images were read by two groups of three radiologists, finding that vessel-suppressed CTs had 21% greater nodule detection rates, much higher interreader-agreement rates, and about 20% shorter average read times.

 The Imaging Wire: What were the most compelling takeaways?